 The summative assessment for Tropical Medicine is the Combined Infection Certificate Examination (CICE).
-This is the same examination as the FRCPath Part 1 and is taken by Infectious Diseases (ID), Tropical Medicine (TM), Microbiology (MM) and Virology (MV) trainees.
-Information about the examination is available on the FRCPath website www.rcpath.org.
+This is the same examination as the FRCPath Part 1 taken by Infectious Diseases (ID), Microbiology (MM) and Virology (MV) trainees.

 It is recommended, for all infection trainees, that the CICE examination is attempted for the first time during Year 2 of Combined Infection training or at the beginning of the first year of Higher Infection training (HIT).
 For dual speciality trainees (MM/TM or MV/TM) CICE/FRCPath Part 1 should be obtained by the end of the third year of HIT in order to progress to the fourth year of training (and to allow time to obtain Part 2 FRCPath).
 For Tropical Medicine/Internal medicine trainees the CICE examination must be obtained by CCT date.